 Dress appropriately.
 Invest in hoodies and layer efficiently, so you are able to take off and add garments as the weather dictates.
 And get used to fog.
 It will be a constant companion in almost any season, thanks to the Northern California climate.

 If you are moving to San Francisco from NYC, the weather is going to be one of the biggest adjustments.
 You get the typical four seasons on the East Coast.
 So a windy, chilly July afternoon is going to throw you for a loop.

 Even with all that unpredictability, you are probably not going to encounter snow on your move-in date.
 So that is a comfort if you are moving from Minneapolis, Chicago, or some other Midwest city with harsh winters.
 You are leaving that potential mess behind.

 Watch out for Naked People

 San Francisco has a, shall we say, more liberal outlook on public decorum.
 Remember, Haight-Ashbury was ground zero for the hippie movement in the 60s.
-Naked people, countercultural demonstrations and all sorts of weird stuff happens in San Francisco.
+Naked people, countercultural demonstrations, and all sorts of weird stuff happen in San Francisco.
 So, in preparing for how to move to San Francisco, keep your sense of humor intact.
 You may be called upon to deal will all sorts of world-expanding situations when you move there.

-The bottom line is, moving to San Francisco advice can be boiled down to three salient points: build up some cash before you go, keep an open mind and a healthy sense of humor and find the right movers to help get you settled.
+The bottom line is, that moving to San Francisco advice can be boiled down to three salient points: build up some cash before you go, keep an open mind and a healthy sense of humor and find the right movers to help get you settled.

 Moving to the Greater San Francisco Bay Area?
 FlatRate can help you navigate the steep hills and rolling trolleys.
 From packing and unpacking to box delivery and carpentry, put our 24 years of moving and packing experience to work for you.
 Get started by requesting a quote today.